Haworthiopsis limifolia (Marloth) G.D.Rowley

 Haworthia limifolia, Haworthia limifolia f. major, Haworthia limifolia f. marlothiana, Haworthia limifolia f. pimentellii, Haworthia limifolia f. schuldtiana, Haworthia limifolia var. diploidea, Haworthia limifolia var. limifolia, Haworthia limifolia var. marlothiana, Haworthia limifolia var. schuldtiana, Haworthia limifolia var. stolonifera, Haworthia limifolia var. tetraploidea

 Haworthiopsis limifolia, formerly known as Haworthia limifolia, is a succulent plant that forms compact, stemless rosettes of light to very dark green or brownish-green leaves with undulate transverse ridges on both surfaces.
 The rosettes grow up to 4.8 inches (12 cm) in diameter, slowly offsetting around their base to form a dense clump.
 Leaves are deltoid with ends gradually tapering to a sharp point, up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) wide.
-Flowers are white with a greenish-brown midrib, tubular, two-lipped, about 0.6 inches (1.5 cm) long, and appear in raceme on a slender, erect, up to 8 inches (20cm) tall stalk.
+Flowers are white with a greenish-brown midrib, tubular, two-lipped, about 0.6 inches (1.5 cm) long, and appear in raceme on a slender, up to 8 inches (20cm) long stalk in spring and summer.

 The specific epithet "limifolia (lim-ih-FOH-lee-uh)" means "file-like leaves" and refers to the transverse ridges on the leaves.
 It is a compound of two Latin words, the verb "limes," meaning "file" or "sharpen," and the noun folia," meaning "leaf."

 How to Grow and Care for Haworthiopsis limifolia